 Here is a short (but not complete) list of completed projects our development team worked on in the past:

 The Oregon Virtual School District is a program led by the Oregon Department of Education that, in cooperation with a consortium of virtual learning providers throughout the state, seeks to increase access and availability of online learning and teaching resources free of charge to the people of Oregon.
 Oregon State University is providing hosting and development resources for the project.

 The Protein Geometry Database (PGD) was developed by the OSU Open Source Lab for use by researchers in OSU's biochemistry department.
 PGD provides an online search tool used to mine protein conformational space with a user-friendly but surprisingly flexible graphical interface.

-Pydra is a distributed and parallel computing framework for Python.
-Pydra aims to provide an easy-to-use framework for writing and running distributed programs for developers, and an easy-to-manage cluster for the administrators.
+Pydra was a distributed and parallel computing framework for Python.
+Pydra aimed to provide an easy-to-use framework for writing and running distributed programs for developers, and an easy-to-manage cluster for the administrators.

 The project funding is split between donations we receive and paid development projects.

 OSU Open Source Lab